holistic-web/portfolio-fabricator/cloud-functions/README.md

 ## Functions

-### `createPortfolioOnNewAccount`
+### `setUpNewAccount`
-This function creates a portfolio object under a user's `uid`.
-It's triggered whenever a new user sign's up to our service.
+This function creates a portfolio and a website object under a user's `uid`.
+It's triggered whenever a new user signs up to our service.

 ### `sendEmail`
 This is a callable function that sends an email using nodemailer.
 It uses the gmail account `holistic.web.mailer@gmail.com` and the password is set as an environment variable in firebase.